-The initial sale of a Mitigation Unit shall be the responsibility of GCHA.
+The initial sale of an Affordable Housing Unit shall be the responsibility of the developer or the purchaser who is subject to the requirements of this Article.

-- 1. The developer must work in cooperation with the GCHA to complete the initial sale(s). - 2.
-Developer is responsible for all costs incurred during initial sale transaction, including closing costs. - 3.
-The developer is urged to make available his/her real estate agent to act as a transaction broker for the sale of the Mitigation Units.
-The GCHA may choose to contract with a licensed real estate broker but is not required to provide this service. - 4.
-The developer is required to provide the GCHA with a marketing packet at least 120 days prior to the estimated completion of the Mitigation Unit(s).
-The packet shall include unit descriptions, spec information, estimated HOA dues, copies of all covenants, conditions, and restrictions (CCRs), if applicable, Homeowner Association provisions, and other applicable documents. - 5.
+- 1. The developer must work in cooperation with the GCHA to complete the initial sale(s) to a qualified purchaser(s).
+The developer is urged to make available his/her real estate agent to act as a transaction broker for the sale of the Affordable Housing Units.
+The GCHA may choose to contract with a licensed real estate broker, but is not required to provide this service. - 2.
+The developer is required to provide the GCHA with a marketing packet at least 120 days prior to the estimated completion of the Affordable Housing Unit(s).
+The packet shall include unit descriptions, spec information, estimated HOA dues, copies of all covenants, conditions and restrictions (CCRs), if applicable, Homeowner Association provisions, and other applicable documents. - 3.
 The developer is required to hold at least 1 open house during the application prior to the lottery.